sebperre/sebperre/README.md

 ## Awards 🥇
 - **2023-2024 Dean's List Student**: Got on the Dean's list for the 2023-2024 year for having a top 10% GPA in the faculty of Science.
+- **2020 UVic Entrance Scholarship**: Got a $3000 entrance scholarship for the University of Victoria.

 ## Connect with Me and Socials 📬